NFPCC Original Article: Paying for Performance in Not-for-Profits

 - It can require additional resources to track and administer the plan

-However, there has been a steady increase in the adoption of incentive plans that suggests NFP organizations are thinking outside the box to drive performance by attracting, motivating and retaining key talent through said plans.
+However, there has been a steady increase in the adoption of incentive plans that suggests not-for-profit organizations are thinking outside the box to drive performance by attracting, motivating and retaining key talent through said plans.

 Why Utilize an Incentive Plan in a Not-for-Profit?